nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

     default "$(toolchain)"
 ```

-One thing to emphasize is that, sysbuild is only used to organize how individual images are compiled, but in reality, how images are included is set by the project's own cmakelsist.txt.
-For example, you must import the secondary core binary in primary core image CMakeLists.txt:
+One thing to emphasize is that, sysbuild is only used to organize how individual images are compiled, but in reality, how images are linked together is set by the project's own cmakelsist.txt.
+For example, you must import the secondary core binary in the CMakeLists.txt of primary project:

 ```cmake
 # examples/multicore_examples/hello_world/secondary/CMakeLists.txt